 The I.U.P.A. proudly complies with state regulations and required disclosures.
 If you require additional information, then call us 1-800-247-4872 or email us at: [email protected]

-Your contribution is very much appreciated and although the International Union of Police Association is recognized by the IRS as an organization described in Section 501 (c) (5) of the Internal Revenue Code, contributions are not tax deductible.
+Your contribution is very much appreciated and although the International Union of Police Association is recognized as a non-profit by the IRS, due to its particular status (501 (c) 5), donations are not tax deductible pursuant to IRC §170(c.

 A copy of our latest financial report may be obtained by writing to: The International Union of Police Associations, 1549 Ringling Blvd, 6th FL, Sarasota, Florida 34236 (1-800-247-4872) (www.iupa.org).